Maximize the Quality of Your Buds

 If you’re growing your plant indoors, maintaining the right levels of carbon dioxide is very important.

 Carbon dioxide is required for any plant to perform photosynthesis, i.e. the process by which plants produce energy by absorbing light.
 The same goes for cannabis plants.
 They need plenty of CO² to grow to their full potential.
 Many people growing weed plants forget about this and end up with low-quality buds.

 So, make sure that the room you’re growing your weed in has ample CO².
 However, make sure you don’t inhale too much of it as it could be harmful.

 Out in the wild, cannabis plants grow best under bright sunlight.
 When you’re growing your cannabis outside, you don’t have to worry too much.
 However, when it comes to growing weed indoors, the plant often doesn’t get enough of the light it needs to grow properly.

 Therefore, ample lighting is essential.
 Place your plants in a place that gets plenty of natural sunlight, such as on the windowsill or under a skylight.

-If you’re not able to do this, you may want to consider installing the right kind of lights, such as Metal Halide (MH), High-Pressure Sodium (HPS) and LEDs.
-That way, you’ll be able to grow bigger and denser buds.
+If you’re not able to do this, you may want to consider installing the right kind of lights.
+A couple of years ago we would be looking at Metal Halide (MH), or High-Pressure Sodium (HPS).
+However, times have changed, and now we really recommend LEDs.
+Using these, you’ll be able to grow bigger and denser buds.

 #5.
 Give Your Plant the Nutrients It Needs